SarvambhSangle/Digital-Twin-Challenges/README.md

 37. The "15-Minute City" Walkability: A balancing loop where increasing local amenities reduces the "Carbon Footprint" of daily commutes.

 38. 6G Terahertz Propagation: Modeling the "Path Loss" and high-frequency signal blockage in a dense urban environment.

+39. Starlink Congestion Management: Simulating the handover delay between low-earth orbit (LEO) satellites as thousands of users connect simultaneously.